dagstuhl-publishing/datacite-client/readme.md

 - providing schema-compliant DataCite metadata (Schema 4.4)
 - registering/updating the doi metadata via the DataCite API.

+Note:
-Note: This is not a full API implementation; it only covers the use cases required by Dagstuhl Publishing.
+- This is not a full API implementation; it only covers the use cases required by Dagstuhl Publishing.
+- This is a mirror of the master branch of our internal git.

+Installation: `composer require dagstuhl/datacite`

 ### Code Examples: